Definition of Aside

-Normally playwrights use dialogues to express their characters, but often it becomes difficult for them to express the thinking of their characters.
-Hence, they use a typical dramatic device, aside, that solves this problem.
-It is a short comment or speech that a character delivers directly to the audience or to himself, while other actors on the stage cannot listen.
-Only the audience can realize that an actor has expressed speech for them.
-In essence, through aside, a character comments on what happens in the play.
+In essence, through an aside, a character comments on what happens in the play.
 Simply, we can define aside as a short commentary that reveals private opinions and reactions of the character.
-However, it refers to the major conflict in a play though it may not involve his personal conflict.
+However, it refers to the major conflict in a play, though it may not involve his personal conflict.

-Both these terms are dramatic devices that have some similarities and differences.
-The similarity between them is that a single character speaks directly to himself/herself, or the audience and no other character can hear character’s speech.
-The difference between them is that an aside is a shorter comment, while a soliloquy is a longer speech and another difference is that aside reveals hidden secrets or judgments, whereas the soliloquy reveals motives, inner thoughts or internal struggles going in the mind of the character.
+Both asides and soliloquies are dramatic devices; they have similarities and differences.
+The similarity between them is that a single character speaks directly to himself, or to the audience, and no other character can hear his comments.
+The difference between them is that an aside is a shorter comment, while a soliloquy is a longer speech.
+Another difference is that an aside reveals hidden secrets or judgments, whereas the soliloquy reveals motives, inner thoughts, or internal struggles going on in the mind of the character.

-Aside became a popular dramatic technique during Elizabethan era, when structure and arrangement of the theaters were changing.
-A structure of stage was transformed into three-sided shape that allowed the spectators to come closer to actors than ever before.
-Hence, this friendly setting made aside realistic.
-Look at a few examples of aside from literature:
+Aside became a popular dramatic technique during the Elizabethan era, when structure and arrangement of the theaters themselves were changing.
+The structure of stages was transformed into a three-sided shape that allowed spectators to come closer to actors than ever before.
+Hence, this friendly setting made asides more realistic.
+Following are a few examples of aside from literature: